 Shawn Levy is what happens when someone who has never forgotten what it means to be a boy becomes a dad.

-The director of Real Steel, the Night at the Museum movies, and the new bittersweet family comedy This Is Where I Leave You (in theaters now), is an undeniable family guy.
-The father of four girls, he’s known for making movies about households run amok (2003’s Cheaper By the Dozen) and parents who desperately want an evening away (2010’s Date Night,) as well as fathers who redeem themselves in their kids’ eyes with the help of boxing robots or magical museums.
+The director of Real Steel, the Night at the Museum movies, and the bittersweet family comedy This Is Where I Leave You, is an undeniable family guy.
+The father of four girls, he's known for making movies about households run amok (2003's Cheaper by the Dozen) and parents who desperately want an evening away (2010's Date Night), as well as fathers who redeem themselves in their kids' eyes with the help of boxing robots or magical museums.

 At 46, he looks like he should still be carded when buying a six-pack, and he has the irrepressible energy of a teenager who hasn't yet hit the surly stage.

 Having built a career on high-concept visual effects movies and straight-up comedies, the filmmaker has been yearning to do something a little more grown-up.
-That brought him to This Is Where I Leave You, Jonathan Tropper’s 2009 novel about quarreling siblings (Jason Bateman, Tina Fey, Corey Stoll, and Adam Driver) who are all drawn back home after a family death.
-Their pushy mother (Jane Fonda) wants them not only to bury their father, but a few hatchets as well.
+That brought him to This Is Where I Leave You, a big-screen adaptation of Jonathan Tropper's 2009 novel about quarreling siblings (Jason Bateman, Tina Fey, Corey Stoll, and Adam Driver) who are all drawn back home after a family death.
+Their pushy mother (Jane Fonda) wants them not only to bury their father — but a few hatchets as well.

-Here’s what Levy (pictured at far right in the photo above) had to say about growing up as a filmmaker …
+Here's what Levy had to say about growing up as a filmmaker.